 The campaign has been dubbed as the Dyre Wolf campaign by IBM Security Researchers.
 According to them, this campaign targets businesses and firms that primarily perform wire transfers to pass huge sums of money.
 Even if the transactions are protected with the two-factor authentication, the malware can bypass it.

 The campaign initiates with a large number of emails to trick people into downloading and installing Dyre.
 It is one of the numerous malware that was discovered in 2014.

 IBM researchers observed that the Dyre versions remain undetected by almost all the anti-virus software currently available.

-When Dyre is installed on a PC, it gets infected and sends out massive number of emails to other users that are listed in the address book of the victim and after this the malware waits.
+When Dyre is installed on a PC, it gets infected and sends out a massive number of emails to other users that are listed in the address book of the victim and after this, the malware waits.
 The rest of the process is comprehensively explained by John Kuhn and Lance Mueller, the IBM Security Intelligence researchers, in their blog post on Thursday:

 “Once the infected victim tries to log in to one of the hundreds of bank websites for which Dyre is programmed to monitor, a new screen will appear instead of the corporate banking site.
 The page will explain the site is experiencing issues and that the victim should call the number provided to get help logging in.